 But even if your blog is technically running, you may not be able to understand how to actually get more visitors and make money with the blog.
 With over 15 years of experience in the field of search engine optimization and now over 6 years of experience as a blogger, I am certainly not the worst contact for blogger tips.
 I am happy to help you how to monetize your blog and get it up on Google.
 I would also like to offer this service free of charge and would be happy to receive a contribution to my offer in return.

 If you want to participate, you can find my email address in the imprint.
 I look forward to mail from you!

-For corporate customers, I also offer help with WordPress problems.
+For corporate customers I also offer help with Wordpress problems.
 However, I cannot work here for free.
-A quick check of the company blog and my assessment of technology and search engine optimization is part of my free offer.
+A quick check of the company blog and my assessment in terms of technology and search engine optimization is part of my free offer.
 Any measures to be implemented will be billed on an hourly basis by arrangement.